kcm2/ab/references/angelbeatshd.rst

 * Over some drinks, Yuri explains her point of view.
 Irie having calmed down.
 * Yuri asks Irie if she plays any instruments.
 Hinata doesn't feel that it's a good idea, Yuri feels it will be fine and summons Hisako and Iwasawa.
 * Hisako and Iwasawa go to the principal's office, and they ask if Irie knows how to play any instruments.
 Irie says she knows piano and harp.
 * Yuri "forces" Irie to join and start practising.
 Hisako is not very thrilled that she's learning from scratch.
 Iwasawa is happy that there are now 3 members in the band.
-* Hisako, in a threatning way says to Irie that she better prepare herself for practising as she is super tough.
+* Hisako, in a threatening way says to Irie that she better prepare herself for practising as she is super tough.
 Irie is very nervous.
 * **Jump to** Irie in the band room being confused as what Hisako is telling her, but they practise.
-* Hisako gets fustrated with her but they keep practicing.
+* Hisako gets frustrated with her but they keep practicing.
 Irie offers to keep going and Hisako threatens her that there will be consequences if she can't do it by tomorrow.

 Chapter 72